 19 Jul High Point Trend Report Part 2: Black-White-Natural

-The High Point Market is the largest furniture trade show in the world, bringing more than 75,000 people to High Point, North Carolina, every six months.
+This is part two in a series: The High Point Market is the largest furniture trade show in the world, bringing more than 75,000 people to High Point, North Carolina, every six months.
 I always scout for fresh furniture for my clients and trends to inform my recommendations.
 For the next few weeks I’ll be sharing spring market trends with you in a series.
-View Part 1 here.
+View part 1 the naturals.

 High Point Trend 2: Black-White-Natural